dkanade1/Capstone_project_Part_3_DA_Deepti_Kanade/README.md

 # Zero-Shot Prompt Template
 ```
 You are given a customer review from a women's e-commerce clothing store.
 Task:
-Classify the overall sentiment expressed in the review text.
+Classify the overall sentiment expressed in the review text.Estimate your confidence and Briefly explain the evidence supporting your decision.
 Sentiment labels:
 - Positive
 - Neutral
 - Negative

-Instructions:
-- Base your decision only on the review text.
-- Ignore any numerical rating or metadata.
-- Choose the single best sentiment label.
-- Estimate your confidence.
-- Briefly explain the evidence supporting your decision.

 Respond ONLY using the following JSON schema:

-{
+{{
   "label": "Positive | Neutral | Negative",
   "confidence": "Low | Medium | High",
   "reason": "string"
-}
+}}

 Review:
-{{review_text}}
+{review}

 ```
 # Few-Shot Prompt Template